 - 1. In addition to fulfilling the requirements listed in Articles 8 and 9, except for Article 8(1) (f) and Article 9(2) (a), Type C Power Generating Modules shall fulfil the requirements in this Article. - 2.
 Type C Power Generating Modules shall fulfil the following requirements referring to Frequency stability: - a) With regard to Active Power controllability and control range, the Power Generating Module control system shall be capable of adjusting an Active Power Setpoint as instructed by the Relevant Network Operator or the Relevant TSO to the Power Generating Facility Owner.
-It shall be capable of implementing the Setpoint within a period specified in the above Instruction and within a tolerance defined by the Relevant Network Operator or the Relevant TSO (subject to the availability of the prime mover resource).
-Manual, local measures shall be possible in the case that any automatic remote control devices are out of service. - b) In addition to Article 8(1) (c) the following shall apply accumulatively with regard to Limited Frequency Sensitive Mode Underfrequency (LFSM-U): - 1) The Power Generating Module shall be capable of activating the provision of Active Power Frequency Response according to figure 4 at a Frequency threshold between and including 49.8 Hz and 49.5 Hz with a Droop in a range of 2 12 %.
+It shall be capable of implementing the Setpoint within a period specified in the above Instruction and within a tolerance defined by the Relevant Network Operator or the Relevant TSO (subject to the availability of the prime mover resource), subject to notification to the National Regulatory Authority.
+The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.
+Manual, local measures shall be possible in the case that any automatic remote control devices are out of service. - b) In addition to Article 8(1) (c) the following shall apply accumulatively with regard to Limited Frequency Sensitive Mode Underfrequency (LFSM-U):

+1) The Power Generating Module shall be capable of activating the provision of Active Power Frequency Response according to figure 4 at a Frequency threshold between and including 49.8 Hz and 49.5 Hz with a Droop in a range of 2 - 12 %.
 In the LFSM-U mode the Power Generating Module shall be capable of providing a power increase up to its Maximum Capacity.
-The actual delivery of Active Power Frequency Response in LFSM-U mode depends on the operating and ambient conditions of the Power Generating

-Module when this response is triggered, in particular limitations on operation near Maximum Capacity at low frequencies according to Article 8(1) (e) and available primary energy sources.
-The actual Frequency threshold and Droop settings shall be determined by the Relevant TSO.
+The actual delivery of Active Power Frequency Response in LFSM-U mode depends on the operating and ambient conditions of the Power Generating Module when this response is triggered, in particular limitations on operation near Maximum Capacity at low frequencies according to Article 8(1) (e) and available primary energy sources.
+The actual Frequency threshold and Droop settings shall be determined by the Relevant TSO, subject to notification to the National Regulatory Authority.
+The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.
 The Active Power Frequency Response shall be activated as fast as technically feasible with an initial delay that shall be as short as possible and reasonably justified by the Power Generating Facility Owner to the Relevant TSO if greater than 2 seconds.

 Figure 4: Active Power Frequency Response capability of Power Generating Modules in LFSM-U. P{ref} is the reference Active Power to which ΔP is related and may be defined differently for Synchronous Power Generating Modules and Power Park Modules. ΔP is the change in Active Power output from the Power Generating Module. f_n is the nominal Frequency (50 Hz) in the Network and Δf is the Frequency change in the Network.
-At underfrequencies where Δf is below Δf_1 the Power Generating Module has to provide a positive Active Power output change according to the Droop S_2 .
+At underfrequencies where Δf is below Δf_1 the Power Generating Module has to provide a positive Active Power output change according to the Droop S2.